CI-tron: The testing gateway

 Adding devices under test to your gateway

 If your device is not yet supported, you will need to add support for it to CI-tron.
 You can find an example in https://gitlab.freedesktop.org/gfx-ci/ci-tron/-/merge_requests/1051.
-You can do the changes in your CI-tron checkout and then deploy them with make live-provision TAGS=executor TARGET=$ip, or configure the device directly in your gateway by creating a /config/boots_db.yml.j2 file with the corresponding details.
+Copy /usr/local/lib/python3.14/site-packages/valve_gfx_ci/executor/server/templates/boots_db.yml.j2 to /config/boots_db.yml.j2 and edit it, while looking at the executor logs as described above.